Pamplona Running of the Bulls Tours - Experience the amazing Fiesta de San Fermin in 2017 with PP - The Pamplona Specialists

 If don't take a PP transfer from Bilbao or Biarritz - the best option is for you to fly into Pamplona's local airport.
 These flights from the UK will ALWAYS be via either Madrid or Barcelona and are normally much more expensive than flights to Bilbao or Biarritz.
 From Pamplona airport you catch a bus or taxi into the city then a bus to our camping base (about 20km).
 A taxi directly from the airport to our camp will cost around 25 euros, which is a good option if there is a group who can share the cost.

-What if we want to go one-way to Pamplona?
 If you are planning on not coming back to London and continuing your travels after your Pamplona Tour, we offer a one way special package.
 Book and pay for our 6 Day tour at a reduced cost (£20 discount).
 Once down in Pamplona, you can decide when you want to depart.
 We also offer a San Sebastian drop off on the afternoon of July 8th.
-Cost 15 Euro and subject to availability. close
+Cost 15 Euro and subject to availability.

 No camping gear?
 No problem, as we have sleeping bags for sale as well as sleeping mats in Pamplona from just 5 euros for mats and 30 euros for sleeping bags,